Stax logo

 A Parato chart of the capital invested and deal count in the global pharmaceuticals sector from 2012 to 2023.

-Data on pharmaceutical M&A activity through Q3 2023 suggests a potential year-on-year increase in total capital invested for 2023 compared to 2022.
+Data on pharmaceutical and biotechnology M&A activity through Q3 2023 suggests a potential year-on-year increase in total capital invested for 2023 compared to 2022.
 This trend is particularly noteworthy given a concurrent decrease in deal count.
 This pattern may indicate a shift towards larger, potentially more impactful transactions within the pharmaceutical industry.

 Conclusion